jbedworth/spellchecker/ReadMe.txt

         ln -sfv /usr/local/opt/postgresql/*.plist ~/Library/LaunchAgents
         launchctl load ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist
         initdb /usr/local/var/postgres -E utf8
+        createdb `whoami`

-   This should set up and get your local database running.
-I always have to fiddle with this part.
+   This should set up and get your local database running, more or less.
+On some environments (Ubuntu) You might have to install the dev libs and tools by hand to get this working and rails wired in.
+   I usually have to fiddle with this part to get it perfect, but on MacOSX with HomeBrew, my PostgreSQL setup was a dream right out of the box.
+It was almost scary how seamless it was.

    Let me know if you have any issues and I'll try to help you out (especially if your on Ubuntu or "gasp" Windows).
 A good article that I've found useful is:
      https://www.codefellows.org/blog/three-battle-tested-ways-to-install-postgresql